-Photos Of Puerto Rico After Hurricane Maria Show Its People Still Desperately Need Aid Right Now
+Photos Of Puerto Rico After Hurricane Maria Show The Humanitarian Crisis That's Still Unfolding

 Puerto Rico is truly struggling in the wake of Hurricane Maria.
 And if you listen to President Donald Trump — or rather, read his tweets — his administration is "Doing everything we can to help great people of PR!"
 But just by looking at photos of Puerto Rico after Hurricane Maria, and listening to officials on the ground there, it becomes clear that not enough is being done.
 The people of Puerto Rico desperately need aid right now — not blame for the situation, or insults to its local leaders from the president as he watches from afar.

 Over an 11-hour period beginning in the morning and ending a little before 7 p.m. on Saturday evening, Trump posted 18 tweets about the situation in Puerto Rico after Hurricane Maria's onslaught, according to CNN.
 But instead of inspiring hope, asking for patience, or promising immediate assistance in any possible capacity, Trump's tweets were negative, accusatory, and downright disrespectful to the people dealing with the devastation there.

 One series of tweets Trump posted set off an especially vocal backlash.
 On Friday, the mayor of San Juan, Carmen Yulín Cruz, pleaded for more federal assistance to deal with the destruction on the island.
 And Trump responded with angry tweets aimed directly at Cruz and "others in Puerto Rico."

 In one tweet, Trump claimed that 10,000 Federal workers on the island were "doing a fantastic job."
 But Puerto Rico is a United States territory of 3.4 million people, according to The Pioneer Press.
 And many feel that the level of devastation there is no match for the assistance Trump claims to have provided.